|

 website guidelines.

-If I do not meet the requirements for renewing my
+If I do not meet the requirements for renewing my registration

-my options to re-activate my registration?
+re-activate my registration?

 If you allow your registration to lapse you need to contact